 The Enhanced Security Page is used to configure local security for the unit.
+It is reached by a link from the Security page.

-Figure 23: Enhanced Security Settings page
+Figure 22: Enhanced Security Settings page

 For added security you can lock the UT so that it cannot be accessed locally.
 This is controlled by a security password configured from the Enhanced Security Settings page accessible from the Security Passwords page.